 Bonnie Bogue Wedemeyer ’86

-senior vice president for sales and residential marketing, Ward Village, The Howard Hughes Corporation
+senior VP sales and residential marketing, The Howard Hughes Corporation, Ward Village